 Projects and Research Fields

-You will find six projects from the field of energy research, and eight projects from the field of climate research.
 The project ideas and working packages are outlined in the project descriptions.
 For each project the specific requirements are indicated.

 You are eligible to apply for more than 1 project/research field.
 However, for each project/research field you have to file a complete application.